Cockburn’s double-double powers Illinois past Hampton 120-71

 Illinois had no turnovers at the half and led 62-31.
 The Illini finished with nine turnovers to the Pirates 16.

 Illinois’ 120 points were its most since scoring 121 against Chicago State in December 1993.
 Illinois shot 45 of 70 from the field for 64%, its best shooting percentage since 2011.
+“We were dialed in tonight,” Underwood said.

+“This is nowhere near our best,” Dosunmu said.
+“I think the other teams in the country should be scared.”

 Hampton was 28 of 64 (38%) from the field.